konstnty/simplePomodoro/README.md

 run a

 TO DO:
-- user interface (ability to change time intervals, stop, start restart, ...)
+- user interface (ability to change time intervals, stop, start, restart, ...)

 REQUIRES:
 - mpv